EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 ## The cost and trade-offs

-Coming from data-centric modeling, event sourcing is a pretty big paradigm shifts.
+Coming from data-centric modeling, event sourcing is a pretty big paradigm shift.
 It is also not a cost-free solution.
 Like many things in our work-field, by introducing event sourcing into your application you're trading one set of problems for another.
 You're opting in to certain things, and out of others.